Donate

 While there are already publications in the emigration that familiarise Western readers with the achievements of Russian culture, it would be highly desirable to offer this opportunity to the art-loving intelligentsia of other Soviet peoples, in this case – the Ukrainian.

-In anticipation of a favourable reply, I am
+In anticipation of a favorable reply, I am

 with the highest esteem